Punkmarkgirl is a freelance writer with a passion for DIY projects, natural health, and makeup featuring the best products for oily skin.

 Many beauty blogs are now claiming that highlighting/contouring is “out” and strobing is “in.”

 I, for one, will probably continue to use both contouring bronzer and highlighter, as there are areas of my face which I prefer to minimize.
 Strobing is more appropriate for those who already have perfectly aligned and proportionate faces that need no improvement.

 Is Strobing the Same as Highlighting?

 The main goal of strobing is to achieve a glow that seems to come from within.
-Think “two month spa retreat at a mountain top resort in the Caribbean” type of skin.
 Distracting from dark circles and sallow areas, strobing adds brightness and clarity.
-The result is a healthy looking complexion that translates to you looking relaxed and rejuvenated.
+The result is a healthy-looking complexion that translates to you looking relaxed and rejuvenated.

 Looking at the before & after images below, you can see how contouring adds more distinction to the features of the face.
 Strobing simply adds lightness and brightness to certain areas.
 It's a more simple way to add achieve a natural glow, and does not require the precision of bronzing.

 Those with dry skin will do well with liquid or cream highlighting products, like MAC's Stobe Cream or NARS Copacabana Illuminator.
 These add moisture to the skin while imparting a dewy glow.
-Combination skin contains enough natural moisture to work well with a stick highlighter, like Benefit's Whatt's Up.
-Oily skin is most compatible with an oil-free powder for strobing, like Mattify Cosmetic's Mineral Highlighter.
-Skin oils can dissolve a liquid or cream base – causing you to look greasy instead of glowy.
+Combination skin contains enough natural moisture to work well with a stick highlighter, like Benefit's What's Up.
+Oily skin is most compatible with an oil-free powder for strobing, like Mattify Cosmetic's Strobing Highlighter.
+Skin oils can dissolve a liquid or cream base—causing you to look greasy instead of glowy.

 Does Strobing Work on Oily Skin?